Towards quantum Mechanics on the curved cotangent bundle: Quantizing on the curved cotangent bundle

 \subsection{A note on the momentum representation}

 As the framework developed in this paper is intended to be invariant under coordinate transformations, the discussion in momentum space is highly nontrivial.
-In particular, the measure $\D^d\pi/\sqrt{g}$ does not reflect this principle.
-Instead, equation \eqref{fundforms} indicates that the unique covariantly transforming basis of one-forms in momentum space reads
+In particular, the measure $\D^dp/\sqrt{g}$ does not reflect this principle.
+Instead, equation \eqref{fundforms} indicates that the unique covariantly transforming basis of one-forms in momentum space is

 However, this set of forms is not closed, \ie $\D \omega_i\neq 0,$ unless $R_{ijk}=\dot{\partial}^kN_{ij}=0,$ which is already violated by a position-dependent metric (\cf Eq. \eqref{levicivnonlin}).
-Thus, they cannot be exact, a necessary condition for them to be derivable from some new kind of new phase space coordinate.
+Thus, they cannot be exact, a necessary condition for them to be derivable from some new kind of phase space coordinate.
 Therefore, an application of the reasoning introduced above to momentum space is not immediate.
 Instead, it seems plausible that a full treatment will likely require a doubling of the phase space coordinates as in Born geometries \cite{Freidel13,Freidel18} or double field theory \cite{Siegel93a,Siegel93b,Hull09}.
 This line of research will be dealt with in future work, while we presently restrict ourselves mainly to the position representation.

-There is an exception to this rule, however -- if the metric turns out to be purely momentum-dependent, the nonlinear connection can be chosen to vanish \cite{Miron01,Wagner21a,Relancio21}, which leads to a situation in momentum space akin to the problem solved by deWitt \cite{DeWitt52}.
-Yet, it can also be formulated in the new language which is advocated for in the present work.
-By analogy with Eq. \eqref{posop}, we can then define the momentum operator as
+There is an exception to this rule, however.
+If the metric turns out to be purely momentum-dependent, \ie if $g_{ij}=g_{ij}(p)\neq g_{ij}(x,p),$ the nonlinear connection can be chosen to vanish \cite{Miron01,Wagner21a,Relancio21}.
+By analogy with Eq. \eqref{posop}, we can then formally define the momentum operator as